acroz/acroz.github.io/_posts/2017-11-08-data-science-apis-tips.md

 >>> response.status_code
 404
 >>> response.json()
-{'error': True, 'message': 'The requested URL was not found on the server.
+{'error': 'Internal Server Error', 'description': 'The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again.'}
 ```

 ## Malformed Inputs